 Assistant Professor of Radiology, Tufts University School of Medicine

-About Lahey and the Department of Diagnostic Radiology
+About Lahey Hospital & Medical Center and the Department of Diagnostic Radiology

-The Department of Diagnostic Radiology is composed of 39 radiologists, including seven dedicated neuroradiologists, six interventionalists, one neurointerventionalist and multiple specialists in all areas of radiology including chest, bone and joint, genitourinary, gastrointestinal and breast radiology.
+The Department of Diagnostic Radiology is composed of 41 radiologists, including seven dedicated neuroradiologists, five interventionalists, two neurointerventionalists and multiple specialists in all areas of radiology including chest, bone and joint, genitourinary, gastrointestinal and breast radiology.
 Two physicists are also in our radiology department.
 All members of the radiology staff are clinically oriented, working side by side with the radiology resident on the various resident rotations.

 The 20-member residency in Diagnostic Radiology at Lahey is approved by the Accreditation Council for Graduate Medical Education for four years in training and is designed to lead to certification in diagnostic radiology by the American Board of Radiology.
 We were granted full accreditation in 2009, and are scheduled to have our next review in 2019.
 A year of internship or its equivalent must be completed before beginning the residency program.
 Internships are offered at Lahey in Medicine or Surgery.
 Training programs offered by Lahey Clinic include Radiology, Medicine, General Surgery, Colon & Rectal Surgery, Urology Residency, Plastic Surgery Residency as well as Fellowships in Gastroenterology, Pulmonary-Critical Care, Cardiology and Vascular Surgery.
 There are rotations from Boston-based programs to the Clinic in the areas of ENT, Neurology, Infectious Disease, Hematology/Oncology, Gynecology, Orthopedics, Anesthesia, Pathology and Emergency Medicine.